Bringing Out The Best In Every Child

 3. Enabling Environments

-Our spacious Nursery and two Reception classes have continuous areas of provision that support the seven areas of learning that make up the Foundation Stage curriculum.
+Our spacious Nursery and three Reception classes have continuous areas of provision that support the seven areas of learning that make up the Foundation Stage curriculum.
 Children have access to stimulating and challenging indoor and outdoor play/tasks which support both child initiated and teacher directed activities.
 All the Foundation Stage outdoor areas are secure enclosures, have access to a natural grassed area and each have a shuttered canopy for access to the outdoors during poor weather conditions.
 The children have access to the school hall and gym where teachers deliver discrete Dance, Gym and Games sessions.
 The children also visit the school library for story time and the Reception children can borrow school books for home reading.

 4. Learning & Development

 Ongoing assessment is an integral part of the learning and development process.
 All staff are involved in making systematic observations and assessments of each child’s achievements, interests and learning styles.
 These observations and assessments are then used to identify learning priorities which will be fed into future planning to ensure that activities are motivating learning experiences for every child across all seven areas of learning.

 Teaching Assistants: Mrs Hampton (Monday, Tuesday and Wednesday) & Mrs Musgrave (Wednesday, Thursday and Friday)

 Mrs Sykes and Mrs Waterworth run the Nursery lunch club sessions.

 Teaching Assistants: Miss Mundy (Pandas), Mrs Bell (Giraffes), Miss Doherty, Mrs Knagg and Mrs Hampton (Zebras) support the Reception children across all three classes.

 Mrs Bell and Miss Brown run the Foundation Stage Breakfast Club.
 This club is held in the Nursery 7.45-8.45 am and is currently available for Nursery, Reception and Year 1 children.